Personalized Arthroscopic Shoulder Surgery in Las Vegas and Henderson, NV

 Is shoulder pain preventing you from doing the things you love?
 Arthroscopic shoulder surgery may be a helpful treatment option.
 During this minimally invasive procedure, your doctor uses a very small camera, called an arthroscope, to view the tissue around or inside your shoulder joint.

 There are a number of causes of shoulder joint pain, including rotator cuff tear and arthritis.

 If shoulder stiffness and pain are an unwanted part of your daily routine, surgery may be a way to minimize your discomfort.
 Your doctor might recommend arthroscopic shoulder surgery if other treatments, such as physical therapy, medication, and joint injections, haven’t been successful at relieving your shoulder pain.

-Find an orthopedic surgeon at Dignity Health - St. Rose Dominican or call 702.616.4900 to learn more about arthroscopic shoulder surgery in Las Vegas and Henderson, NV.
+Find an orthopedic surgeon at Dignity Health - St. Rose Dominican hospitals or call (702) 616-4900 to learn more about arthroscopic shoulder surgery in Las Vegas and Henderson, NV.